DNewmanDev/gator/README.md

 -set password with sudo passwd postgres (do not forget this)

 -enter postgres shell:
-  Mac: psql postgres
+  -Mac: psql postgres
-  Linux: sudo -u postgres psql
+  -Linux: sudo -u postgres psql

 -CREATE DATABASE gator;
 -Set the user password (Linux only)